d2l-ai/d2l-en/chapter_preliminaries/calculus.md

 For a long time, how to calculate the area of a circle remained a mystery.
-Then, the anceient Greek mathematician Archimedes came up with the clever idea to inscribe a series of polygons with increasing numbers of vertices
+Then, the ancient Greek mathematician Archimedes came up with the clever idea to inscribe a series of polygons with increasing numbers of vertices